Best 5 Swimming Beaches in Maryland

 Though North Beach offers a more serene atmosphere compared to Sandbanks, it's advisable to secure your day-use permit in advance to ensure entry.
 Once capacity is reached, no more beachgoers can join.

-Prior to your beach excursion, consider a refreshing swim under the watchful eyes of certified lifeguards.
+Before your beach excursion, consider a refreshing swim under the watchful eyes of certified lifeguards.
 They provide insights into potential hazards, like hidden rocks and offshore sandbars.

 North Beach's vibrant urban setting offers an array of entertainment options, from lively bars and inviting restaurants to cozy coffee shops and serene parks.
 The community's dynamic mix of young professionals and retirees creates a diverse atmosphere.
-Highly-rated public schools enhance the appeal.
+Highly rated public schools enhance the appeal.

-Swimming in optimal conditions often aligns with your body temperature around 98.6°F. A range of 70° to 78°F generally ensures a comfortable aquatic experience, luring swimmers to embrace the water.
+Swimming in optimal conditions often aligns with your body temperature of around 98.6°F. A range of 70° to 78°F generally ensures a comfortable aquatic experience, luring swimmers to embrace the water.

 5. Rocky Point Park